confluentinc/confluent-kafka-go/README.md

 ```

 When running with `GODEBUG=fips140=only`, the application will use only FIPS 140-3 validated cryptographic implementations for all TLS connections to Schema Registry.
 The application will panic immediately if any non-FIPS-approved cryptographic operation is attempted.

-See [schemaregistry/FIPS.md](schemaregistry/FIPS.md) for detailed documentation and [examples/fips_schema_registry_example](examples/fips_schema_registry_example) for a complete working example.

-## Kafka Client

-The Kafka client (Producer/Consumer/AdminClient) uses librdkafka, which requires FIPS-compliant OpenSSL for FIPS 140-3 compliance.
-See the librdkafka documentation for details on building with FIPS-enabled OpenSSL.

 API Strands
 ===========